Your Ad Here

 Clouds building in the west.

-Lone tree hill.
+The train ran by Lone Tree Hill.
 Cheap Trick "Live at Budakon" was the next musical selection.
 Once that was done, I walked the train and said hello to a few coach passengers I knew.
 I read my new "The Buckeye Route - the Ohio Central Story" as I listened to the Scorpions "Blackout" which took us to Canyoncito where we met the eastbound Southwest Chief.

 We dropped through Apache Canyon to Lamy.
-Prince "The Hits" took me all the way to hot Albuquerque and on the way there I got a 6 PM Dinner Reservation.
+Prince "The Hits" took me all the way to hot Albuquerque and on the way there I obtained a 6:00 PM dinner reservation.

-With over an hour to kill, after a picture of our train, I walked to a busy Cold Stone for a well deserved ice cream.
-On the way back I went by a long line of passengers waiting for the New Mexico Railrunner to take them home.
-I knew a train would have to come from their yard so I went passed our head end and waited.
+With over an hour to kill at the station, and after taking a picture of our train, I walked to a busy Cold Stone Creamery for a well-deserved ice cream.
+On the way back, I went by a long line of passengers waiting for the New Mexico Railrunner to take them home.
+I knew a train would have to come from their yard so I went past our head end and waited.

-The New Mexico Railrunner came in from its storage area towards the north end of the station where it will load and take people home north of Albuquerque.
-It was 99 degrees as we prepared to leave Albuquerque on time with me listening to Rob Quist and Jack Gladstone "Odyssey West."
+The New Mexico Railrunner came in from its storage area towards the north end of the station where it would load and take people home north of Albuquerque.
+It was 99 degrees as we prepared to leave Albuquerque on time with me listening to Rob Quist and Jack Gladstone "Odyssey West".
 We reached Dalies, with one westbound waiting, an eastbound stopped beyond the junction east and another eastbound stopped west of the junction.
-We took the South Track and passed seven more eastbound trains stopped waiting to head east to Belen.
+We took the south track and passed seven more eastbound trains stopped waiting to head to Belen.
 Since the power had been off in Albuquerque, dinner times were delayed.

 A view east of Grants, New Mexico.
 With it now being an hour after my dinner time, I asked Richard to bring my dinner to my room.

 Some pre dinner pictures of the Red Mesas of New Mexico.
 We came to a stop at Thoreau at MP 128 for an eastbound stack train.
-I ate in my dinner during a rain shower enjoying Chicken Fried Steak which was excellent and a Chocolate Bundt.
-We next lost Head End Power {HEP} and I learned it was a cable between the Baggage Car and Transition Car.
-It happened just as I gotten in the shower which didn't work after the power was restored.
+I ate my dinner in my room during a rain shower enjoying Chicken Fried Steak, which was excellent and a Chocolate Bundt Cake.
+We next lost Head End Power {HEP} and I learned it was a cable between the baggage car and the transition car.
+It happened just as I had climbed into the shower which did not work after the power was restored.
 I went back to my room and put on Blackmore's Night "The Village Lantern".
-By the third song we were back on the move west again.
-We then made our stop later at Gallup.
+By the third song we were back on the move again.
+We then made our stop at Gallup.

 A few minutes later we entered Arizona and soon after I called it a night.

-7/26/06 I woke up before Victorville, dressed and headed to the dining car.
-I was seated with Graham Blackburn, Edward and Eileen of the Great Rail Journey Group.
-I enjoyed French Toast and sausage patties.
+7/26/2006 I woke up before Victorville, dressed and headed to the dining car.
+I was seated with Graham Blackburn and Edward and Eileen of the Great Rail Journey Group.
+I enjoyed French Toast and Sausage Patties.

-Metrolink train waits at San Bernardino during our last fresh air stop of this trip.
-The Moody Blues "Greatest Hits" took through Riverside and on towards Fullerton.
+Metrolink trains waited at San Bernardino during our last fresh air stop of this trip.
+The Moody Blues "Greatest Hits" took me through Riverside and on toward Fullerton.

-I crossed over the bridge to Track 2 on the south side and found the phone didn't work.
-I recrossed to Track 1, used the phone then bought a Metrolink Ticket before crossing that bridge for the third time this morning and waited for Metrolink 800 which arrived into Fullerton five minutes early.
-We stopped at Anaheim and Orange prior to reaching Santa Ana where I had started this whole incredible rail experience from.
+I crossed over the bridge to Track 2 on the south side and found the phone did not work.
+I recrossed to Track 1, used the phone then bought a Metrolink ticket before crossing that bridge for the third time this morning, and waited for Metrolink 800 which arrived in Fullerton five minutes early.
+We stopped at Anaheim and Orange prior to reaching Santa Ana, from where I had started this whole incredible rail experience.

-One last picture before I waited for my Mother to pick me up and we went to Main Photo to drop off the film before going home ending a great trip.
-I love it when a plan comes together.
+I took one last picture before my mother to pick me up and we went to Main Photo to drop off the film before going home, ending a great trip I love it when a plan comes together.

 Home